There are so many fantastic benefits to working from home, but what happens when you’ve decided that enough is enough?

 And when you work at home, in a potentially isolated situation, you may very well find that you suffer a few shocks to the system.
 What can you do to ensure that you get back to the office adequately, but also be ready for a leadership role?

 If you’ve been working at home for so long coming back to the office environment can be quite a jolt.
 Working up the career ladder gives you time and space to manage your trajectory.
-There are numerous career choices that can help you to navigate the ladder effectively, such as public administration careers, which can give you some responsibility.
+Numerous career choices can help you to navigate the ladder effectively, such as public administration careers, which can give you some responsibility.
 This will show the manager your abilities in the office environment rather than being tucked away at home.

 Utilizing Your Transferable Skills

-Transferable skills are one of the most important aspects of proving your abilities.
+Transferable skills are one of the most important aspects of proving your abilities as a remote freelancer.
 Working from home is a unique scenario for many companies.
-If you’ve been a freelancer you’ve had to take charge of so many different aspects of your career.
+If you’ve been a freelancer, you’ve had to take charge of so many different aspects of your career.
 As well as this, you’ve had to self motivate, as well as deal with various aspects of finances, dealing with clients, as well as hitting deadlines.

 Going Beyond Your Job Role

 The quest for new skills and information is an important trait of any leader.
-As someone who has worked at home as a freelancer looking to go into a leadership role, you are able to play up the fact that you’ve been in charge of so many different components.
+As someone who has worked at home as a freelancer looking to go into a leadership role, you can play up the fact that you’ve been in charge of so many different components.

-As a manager, it’s likely you’ll have less leisure time which is part and parcel of the freelance lifestyle, and if you can highlight these skills it shows that you are ready to step up to the plate.
-You need to look at your own skills and see what can be transferred in terms of leadership.
+As a manager, you’ll likely have less leisure time, which is part and parcel of the remote freelancer lifestyle, and if you can highlight these skills it shows that you are ready to step up to the plate.
+You need to look at your skills and see what can be transferred in terms of leadership.
 Have you been a mentor to someone?

-If you have been working at home but employed in a company it’s now time to show them what you are worth.
+If you have been working at home, but employed in a company, it’s now time to show them what you are worth.
 You could ask employers for feedback so you know their opinions of you.
-If the outcome isn’t what you expect, you are able to develop the skills before you decide to ask for a shot at the title.
+If the outcome isn’t what you expect, you can develop the skills before you decide to ask for a shot at the title.

 Creating work that you are proud of and feel is of note is always worth highlighting.
 Keeping a running record of your achievements will be an important factor at this juncture.

-We don’t have the opportunity to see what others are doing within the business to further their own career paths.
-This is one of the disadvantages of being a remote worker but if you feel out of the loop then it’s time to start planning your trajectory.
+We don’t have the opportunity to see what other remote freelancers are doing within the business to further their career paths.
+This is one of the disadvantages of being a remote worker, but if you feel out of the loop then it’s time to start planning your trajectory.